-Northeast Nigeria is now the site of Africa’s largest humanitarian emergency, with 7.7 million people urgently needing humanitarian assistance and an estimated 3.7 million people facing severe food insecurity in the early months of 2018.
+Northeast Nigeria is now the site of Africa’s largest humanitarian emergency, with more than 10 million people estimated to be in urgent need humanitarian assistance and nearly 4 million people facing severe food insecurity in the early months of 2018.

-Nearly 1.8 million people are displaced from their homes inside Nigeria and another 200,000-plus have taken refuge in neighboring countries.
+About 2 million people have been driven from their homes inside Nigeria and another 200,000-plus have taken refuge in neighboring countries.
 Food insecurity continues to be precarious and some areas could face famine conditions if humanitarian aid does not reach them—a constant challenge as aid organizations cannot access areas under Boko Haram control.

 The Boko Haram insurgency has also spread across Nigeria’s borders.
 The Lake Chad Basin, which includes Nigeria, Chad, Cameroon, and Niger, continues to experience violence and displacement, with 17 million people affected, including 2.35 million who are displaced from their homes.

 million people are internally displaced in the three northeast states

 severely food insecure in Nigeria in March 2018